 If you overload the washing machine or the dishwasher, it makes it ineffective.
-You might be tempted to do that maybe because you are in a hurry.
+It might tempt you to do that may be because you are in a hurry.
 This makes everything that you were trying to clean not to wash correctly.
 You may have to rewash everything to make them clean.
 Instead of doing double tasks, properly pack the washing machine.

 Failing to clean your vacuum cleaner/Maintain it

 - Do you take time to check whether your vacuum cleaner is working correctly?

 - When was the last time you cleaned it?